 On March 2, 2004, the Company sold TowerCo to Embratel in a separately negotiated transaction (the TowerCo sale transaction) for \$45 million in cash.
 TowerCo's assets were primarily comprised of \$5 million in property, plant and equipment.
-As a result of the disposition of the remaining operations and assets related to the Vésper Operating Companies, the Company determined that the results of operations and cash flows related to the Vésper Operating Companies, including the results related to TowerCo and the SMP licenses and the gains and losses realized on the Embratel and TowerCo sales transactions, should be presented as discontinued operations in its consolidated statements of operations.
-The Company's condensed statements of operations and cash flows for all prior periods have been adjusted to present the discontinued operations.
-For the three months ended December 28, 2003, revenues of \$36 million were reported in the loss from discontinued operations.
-At December 26, 2004, the Company had no remaining assets or liabilities related to the Vésper Operating Companies, TowerCo or SMP licenses recorded on its condensed consolidated balance sheet.
+As a result of the disposition of the remaining operations and assets related to the Vésper Operating Companies, the Company determined that the results of operations and cash flows related to the Vésper Operating

+Companies, including the results related to TowerCo and the SMP licenses and the gains and losses realized on the Embratel and TowerCo sales transactions, should be presented as discontinued operations in its consolidated statements of operations and cash flows.
+For the nine months ended June 27, 2004, revenues of \$36 million were reported in the loss from discontinued operations.
+At June 26, 2005 and September 26, 2004, the Company had no remaining assets or liabilities related to the Vésper Operating Companies, TowerCo or SMP licenses recorded on its condensed consolidated balance sheet.